AITTIT/Hangman_Project_2024_C/README.md

 This project was preceded by two weeks of learning the C language on Opikoodia course's C language segment, and it aims to showcase the things I have picked up during that time.
-I felt that the difficulty of the project hit a sweet spot where I had the tools to be able to solve the problems presented, while still being difficult enough to require some elbow grease.
+I felt that the difficulty of the project hit a sweet spot, where I had the tools to be able to solve the problems presented, while still being difficult enough to require some elbow grease.

 The game Hangman is essentially a word guessing game where the player is given the length of the word and